xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/activating_and_deactivating_modules.md

 3. Switch the On/Off trigger below the addon name to the "On" state:
     ![xc5_modules_add2cart_is_on.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/xc5_modules_add2cart_is_on.png)

-4. Click the **Save changes** button at the bottom of the screen.
+4. Click the **Apply changes** button at the bottom of the screen.
     ![xc5_modules_savechanges_4_add2cart.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/xc5_modules_savechanges_4_add2cart.png)

-This starts the activation process which may take a while to complete.
-After it is finished, the addon will be activated in your store and ready to use:
+This starts the addon activation process which may take a while to complete.
+Once your store has been redeployed, you will find the addon active and ready to use:
     ![addon_enabled.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/addon_enabled.png)